Ate His Gun

 - Withnail & I originally ended with Withnail taking a drink out of a shotgun, then doing this to himself.

-- Downfall has loads of Nazis shooting themselves in the mouth rather than surrender.
+- The film shows loads of Nazis shooting themselves in the mouth rather than surrender.
 This is Truth in Television many of the Nazi leadership chose to go out this way when it became obvious they were doomed to either capture by the Allies or bloody revenge by the Russians.

 - The movie also included a scene where Hitler jokingly advises his secretaries on why eating your gun is the correct method for committing suicide (shooting yourself in the side of the head is tricky, as you are likely to miss any vital spots in the brain.)

 - In the only memorable scene in Species II that didn't involve sex, an astronaut blows his brains out with a shotgun once he realizes he is carrying The Virus.
 Unfortunately, he doesn't get off that easily, and his head simply regrows from the jaw up, with the alien taking full control.

 - Martin Riggs in Lethal Weapon contemplates this form of suicide early on in the movie, but can't follow through.
 He even has a special hollow-point bullet to make sure his brain is sufficiently damaged.
 But when he's partnered up with Roger Murtaugh, the latter is so exasperated with Riggs' Death Seeker attitude (which he believes is just a bluff) that he offers him his own revolver to do himself in —and Riggs promptly presses the barrel to the underside of his throat.
 Then he moves it to his mouth, because the other position still allowed for error, and very nearly fires until Murtaugh realizes he's not bluffing.

 - Riggs pulls the trigger, but Murtaugh realizes at the last minute his intention and grabs the gun, catching the hammer before it fires.
 Had he not, Riggs would have killed himself.